Construction Costs in Los Angeles

 The variables include slope angle and stability, various subsurface conditions such as rock, expansive clay, fill soils, and ancient landslide deposits, volume of soil to be moved, retaining wall height and structural requirements, whether shoring is needed to protect adjacent properties, access constraints that limit equipment size and delivery logistics, stormwater management requirements, and the scope of hardscape, landscape, and amenity improvements.

 This is the category that makes it impossible to generalize about construction costs in Los Angeles.
 Two projects with identical houses can have site development costs that differ by millions of dollars based solely on the lot they sit on.
+On a hillside project with retaining walls at multiple elevations, the site concrete package alone can be a six-figure trade scope, sometimes larger than the entire interior finish budget on the same project.

 Pools, Sport Courts, and Site Amenities